yafp/media-dupes/README.md

 Please see the [LICENSE](LICENSE) for more details.

 ## privacy
-* **media-dupes** is using sentry to collect error reports.
+* **media-dupes** is using sentry to collect error reports and do some anonymous usage stats.
 This helps heavily finding bugs which might occur only in some specific use-cases.
-Please see the sentry privacy policy for more details.
+Please see
-* error reporting is enabled by default, but can be disabled in the application settings UI.
+* reporting is enabled by default, but can be disabled in the application settings UI.
 * media-dupes is not tracking it's users (i.e. using Google Analytics or similar)
 * no ip addresses are stored

+Please check [here](docs/SENTRY.md) how **media-dupes** is using sentry and why.

 You are always welcome to check and even improve the code.